mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.md

     If verbose logging is enabled, running `mpremote` or connecting to device usb-tty should have the same output there as when test-running main.py earlier.

+Can also add e.g. `machine.Pin('LED', machine.Pin.OUT).on()` to `main.py` loader
+script (before `aqm.run()` loop) to have an on-board LED light up when board/script starts up, with `'LED'` pin there for rpi-pico-w port, and e.g. `2` for ESP32s, or whatever GPIO pin typical onboard LED is connected to on other boards.

 Even more optimization can be done by embedding "frozen bytecode" into board's micropython firmware image using a manifest file, in which case it will run directly from flash storage and not use RAM for that - faster, and leaving more